Online weekly and occasional surveys June 2020-April 2025

 Genomics Study

-We are currently inviting existing study participants to take part in a genomics study of COVID-19 variants from January to June 2023.
-This exciting new study will undertake genetic sequencing of the COVID-19 virus collected in throat and nasal swabs.
-This allows us to see the entire genetic code of the virus which will be important for understanding whether some strains of the virus make people more ill.
+We invited existing study participants to take part in a genomics study of COVID-19 variants from January to June 2023.
+This study involved genetic sequencing of the COVID-19 virus collected in throat and nasal swabs.
+This allows us to see the entire genetic code of the virus which may be important for understanding whether some strains of the virus make people more ill.
 For people that live in a multi-person household, when more than one person in a household becomes ill with COVID-19, this genetic testing of the virus will help us to understand whether one person infected the other or whether the infections were transmitted from outside of the household.

 How do we handle Virus Watch data?